320 Participants Needed

 The trial does not specify whether participants need to stop taking their current medications.
 It seems likely that you can continue your current treatments, as the study mentions that students and families will continue to receive any services they were receiving before joining the study.

-What data supports the effectiveness of the SWIFT Program treatment for adolescent behaviors?
+What evidence suggests that the SWIFT Program might be effective for improving adolescent behaviors?

 RB